-To open the Integrated SBAS Settings form, in the Real-time Settings form, select Integrated SBAS from a Choice field.
-Then tap the Setup button 🚰 that appears beside the Choice field.
+To open the Integrated SBAS Settings form:

+- 1. In the Real-time Settings form, select Integrated SBAS from a Choice field. - 2.
+Tap the Setup button 🖌 that appears beside the Choice field. - 3.
+To select which satellites to track, in the Integrated SBAS Settings form, tap the drop-down arrow in the Tracking Mode field, and select Custom.

+Table 9.40 Integrated SBAS Settings form: Fields

 Field Description Correction Datum This field shows the datum used by the real-time correction source to calculate corrections.
 For SBAS real-time corrections, this field is read-only and is set to WGS84.
 Note - If you are outputting GNSS data as NMEA messages, the NMEA data stream does not apply the correction datum transformation and instead outputs GNSS positions in whatever datum the correction source is using.
-Tracking Mode Specify the tracking g mode.
-The options are: • Auto The receiver tracks or locks on to the mos satellite signal.
-The receiver uses its longitudetermine which SBAS system to track: Wide Area Augmentation System (WAAS) satellites are tracked in the Continental United States including Alaska, and in southern parts of Canada.
-European Geostationary Navigation Overlay Service (EGNOS) satellites are tracked in Europe MTSAT Satellite-based Augmentation System (MSAS) satellites are tracked in Japan GPS Aided Geo Augmented Navigation (GAGAN) satellites are tracked in India Custom You can select the Custom option to specify the satellites you want the receiver to track or to ignore.
-State In custom mode, se options: lect specific satellites and then select the following Disabled The satellite is disabled.
-Enabled, Heed Health The real-time source is only used if the information is flagged as healthy by the SBAS provider. • Enabled, Override Health The real-time information is used irrespective of the health flag in the signal.
-An unhealthy signal will still be tracked and used.
+Tracking Mode Specify the tracking mode.
+The options are: • Auto The receiver tracks or locks on to the most powerful satellite signal.
+The receiver uses its location to determine which SBAS system to track: Wide Area Augmentation System (WAAS) satellites are tracked in the Continental United States including Alaska, and in southern parts of Canada.
+European Geostationary Navigation Overlay Service (EGNOS) satellites are tracked in Europe MTSAT Satellite-based Augmentation System (MSAS) satellites are tracked in Japan GPS Aided Geo Augmented Navigation (GAGAN) satellites are tracked in India Quasi-Zenith Satellite System, Submeter-class Augmentation with Integrity Function (QZSS L1-SAIF) satellites are tracked in Japan, with supported devices